tkknight/iris/docs/src/votable_issues.rst

 Please note that there is more development activity than what it on the below table, this is focusing only on the voteable issues.

+.. todo:: add link to the repo holding the json file

+.. todo:: spell check "votable vs voteable" and update all occurences.

-.. note:: The data in this table is updated daily.
-For the latest data
+.. note:: The data in this table is updated daily and is source from HERE.
-          please see the `votable issues on GitHub`_
+          For the latest data please see the `voteable issues on GitHub`_

 .. foo-csv-table::  Votable Issues (sortable)